grafana/grafana/docs/sources/administration/jaeger-instrumentation.md

 Grafana supports [jaeger tracing](https://www.jaegertracing.io/).

-Grafana can emit jaeger traces for its http api endpoints as well as propagate jaeger trace information to datasources.
+Grafana can emit Jaeger traces for its HTTP API endpoints and propagate Jaeger trace information to data sources.
 All HTTP endpoints are logged evenly. (annotations, dashboard, tags, etc) When a trace ID is propagated, it is reported with operation 'HTTP /datasources/proxy/:id/*'.